-As shown on the cover page of the June 2017 issue of Newsweek, Silicon Valley thinks Artificial Intelligence (AI) will cure our sick health care system.
+As shown on the duvet page of the June 2017 issue of Newsweek, Silicon Valley thinks AI (AI) will cure our sick health care system.
 Really?
-As a CIO and MD scientist, I see hypes as well as hopes.
+As a CIO and MD scientist, I see hypes also as hopes.
 AI is becoming the new frontier in healthcare.
 And here’s why.

-It is no longer the AI in the 1980s.
+It is not the AI within the 1980s.

-When I read my first AI textbook in the 1980s, I was amazed by the tremendous possibilities.
-For instance, by knowing the fact that “Toby is a dog” and “dogs have four legs”, the computer is going to infer that Toby has four legs.
-However, it is very hard to engineer all human knowledge into simple facts and rules.
-The theoretical beauty of first-order logic from the Prolog programming language could not solve the complexities in the real world.
+When I read my first AI textbook within the 1980s, I used to be amazed by the tremendous possibilities.
+As an example, by knowing the very fact that “Toby may be a dog” and “dogs have four legs”, the pc goes to infer that Toby has four legs.
+However, it's very hard to engineer all human knowledge into simple facts and rules.
+The theoretical great thing about first-order logic from the Prolog programing language couldn't solve the complexities within the world.

-The AI in 2017, however, is much different.
-The focus has shifted from knowledge engineering to machine learning.
-Deep learning now plays a critical role to sift through an extraordinary amount of data.
-For instance, self-driving cars are making decisions from one gigabyte of data per second generated by dozens of sensors.
-This data-driven approach lifts the human burden on crafting the decision rules for computers.
-From a machine learning perspective, the statistical worry of model overfitting is also alleviated by the exceedingly large amount of training data.
+The AI in 2017, however, is far different. the main target has shifted from knowledge engineering to machine learning.
+Deep learning now plays a critical role to sift through an unprecedented amount of knowledge.
+As an example, self-driving cars are making decisions from one gigabyte of knowledge per second generated by dozens of sensors.
+This data-driven approach lifts the human burden on crafting choice rules for computers.
+From a machine learning perspective, the statistical worry of model overfitting is additionally alleviated by the exceedingly great deal of coaching data.